A History of Violence: Music

 The soundtrack to A History of Violence was released on October 11, 2005.
+The score was composed by Howard Shore.

 Release

 Theatrical

-A History of Violence premiered at the Cannes Film Festival in May 2005, and was released in the United States on September 30 following a successful limited release on September 23, 2005.
+A History of Violence premiered at the Cannes Film Festival on May 16, 2005, and was released in the United States on September 30 following a limited release on September 23, 2005.

 Home media

-The film was released on DVD and VHS formats on March 14, 2006, and was reported by the Los Angeles Times as being the last major Hollywood film to be released on VHS.
+The film was released on DVD and VHS formats on March 14, 2006, and was reported by the Los Angeles Times as being the last major Hollywood film to be released on VHS, excluding limited promotional releases.
+It was released on Blu-ray by Warner Bros. in 2009.

+The film was released on Ultra HD Blu-ray (alongside a remastered Blu-ray) on October 21, 2025 by The Criterion Collection.

 Reception

 Box office

 The film started with a limited release in 14 theaters and grossed $515,992 at the box office, averaging $36,856 per theater.
 A week later, it went on a wide release in 1,340 theaters and grossed $8.1 million over the weekend.
 During its entire theatrical run, the film grossed $31.5 million in the United States and a total of $61.4 million worldwide.